What is Vertical Scaling in Assessment?

 Vertical scaling is the process of placing scores from educational assessments that measure the same knowledge domain but at different ability levels onto a common scale (Tong & Kolen, 2008).
-The most common example is putting Mathematics and Language assessments for K-12 onto a single scale.
+The most common example is putting Mathematics or Language assessments for K-12 onto a single scale across grades.
 For example, you might have Grade 4 math curriculum, Grade 5, Grade 6… instead of treating them all as islands, we consider the entire journey and link the grades together in a single item bank.
-While general information about scaling can be found at What is Scaling?, this article will focus specifically on vertical scaling.
+While general information about scaling can be found at What is Test Scaling?, this article will focus specifically on vertical scaling.

 Why vertical scaling?